easybroker/easybroker_gem/README.md

 client.properties # List, search and find properties in your account client.mls_properties # List, search and find properties in the MLS - requires MLS API Plan client.listing_statuses # List and search the listing status for properties.
-Great for syncing large sets of properties. - includes MLS properties if you have the MLS Plan client.integration_partners.listing_statuses # List and search the listing status of pending properties to your integration.
-For integration partners use only
+Great for syncing large sets of properties. - includes MLS properties if you have the MLS Plan client.integration_partners.listing_statuses # List and search the listing status for partner properties.
+Requires an integration partner api key.
 ```

 ## Development